diodechain/website/index.md

   solutions:
   - title: Works in every region
     icon: icons/app.svg
     content: Diode works everywhere, even in sensitive regions.
-Operate securely when traveling and with regional partners no matter the Internet situation.
+Your team can operate securely when traveling and when interacting with regional partners no matter their location.
 Encryption on disk and safety profiles provide physical security.
   - title: Only you have access to your data
     icon: icons/cli.svg
     content: Unlike other team messaging apps that break encryption at the server, Diode Collab uses end-to-end encryption for message, files, and connections.
-Not even Diode has access to your data.
+Not even Diode has access to your data, accounts, or configurations.
   - title: Anonymous accounts
     icon: icons/vault.svg
-    content: Diode only requires a username - it never asks for phone numbers, emails, or any personal details.
-Access is managed through decentralized credentials that you control.
-Full digital ownership from day one.
+    content: Diode Collab only requires a username - no phone number, email, or any personal details are required.
+Access is managed through decentralized credentials that you control - it is full digital ownership from day one.

 ---